arnobt78/Gesture-Recognition-Control-Powerpoint-Presentation--Microsoft-Kinect-Sensor/README.md

+## Gesture-Recognition-Control-Powerpoint-Presentation

 <img width="400" alt="Screenshot 2024-09-09 at 20 36 26" src="https://github.com/user-attachments/assets/a7ccf8be-49a6-4c42-88bd-6d05e0035546"> <img width="418" alt="Screenshot 2024-09-09 at 20 46 36" src="https://github.com/user-attachments/assets/21a60c47-d1be-442c-afc8-497243e8e2bd">

-## Gesture-Recognition-Control-Powerpoint-Presentation

 Gesture Recognition is an R&D project to control Microsoft Powerpoint while presenting on a large screen, using the Microsoft Kinect Sensor, C# and Kinect SDK.
 Using their right or left hand, the presenter can slide to the next or previous page.
 They can also zoom in or out by fisting their hand, and they can play or pause the presentation by displaying all or none of their fingers.

-This project shows how to use the Kinect SDK to do basic gesture recognition to control PowerPoint.
+This project displays how to use the Kinect SDK to do basic gesture recognition to control PowerPoint.

 ## Requirements